junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 # COST Action 6G-PHYSEC
 [CA22168 - Physical layer security for trustworthy and resilient 6G systems (6G-PHYSEC)](https://6gphysec.org/){:target="_blank"}
 * Co-leader of Working Group 5 - Experiments and demonstrations
-* Delivered three tutorials on physical layer security for the second Training School
+* Delivered three tutorials on physical layer security for the second Training School in 2024 and one tutorial in 2026.

 # Technical Conference Co-Chair
-* Co-Chairs of Communication and Information Security Symposium at IEEE International Conference on Communications (ICC) 2027
+* Co-Chairs of Communication and Information Security Symposium at [IEEE International Conference on Communications (ICC) 2027](https://icc2027.ieee-icc.org/call-symposium-papers){:target="_blank"}
 * Co-Chairs of AI and Machine Learning for Communications and Networking (AMCN) Symposium at [International Conference on Computing, Networking and Communications (ICNC 2026)](http://www.conf-icnc.org/2026/){:target="_blank"}
 * Co-Chairs of AI and Machine Learning for Communications and Networking (AMCN) Symposium at [International Conference on Computing, Networking and Communications (ICNC 2025)](http://www.conf-icnc.org/2025/){:target="_blank"}
-* Co-Chairs of Signal Processing for Communications Symposium at IEEE International Conference on Communications (ICC) 2023
+* Co-Chairs of Signal Processing for Communications Symposium at [IEEE International Conference on Communications (ICC) 2023](https://icc2023.ieee-icc.org/authors/call-symposium-papers){:target="_blank"}
 * Co-Chairs of Wireless Networking and Multimedia Symposium at IEEE/CIC International Conference on Communications in China 2022

 # Workshop Co-Chair